 - Cancer Prevention and Control

-After completing her surgical oncology fellowship at Emory in 2005, Dr. Rizzo joined the division of surgical oncology at Emory University Hospital Midtown (EUHM).
+After completing her surgical oncology fellowship at Emory University in 2005, Monica Rizzo, MD, FACS, joined the division of surgical oncology at Emory University Hospital Midtown (EUHM).
 As an ACS Commission on Cancer Liaison Physician at EUHM, Dr. Rizzo is actively involved in quality measures and initiatives to assure excellence in cancer care at the hospital.
-Dr. Rizzo led the EUHM Breast Center's application process for accreditation from the National Accreditation Program for Breast Centers (NAPBC), which granted three-year full accreditation to the center in November 2010 and full re-accreditation in 2013.
+She led the EUHM Breast Center's application process for accreditation from the National Accreditation Program for Breast Centers (NAPBC), which granted three-year full accreditation to the center in November 2010 and full re-accreditation in 2013.
 She serves as a Chair for the weekly Breast Multidisciplinary Tumor Board at Midtown.
 She is also engaged in projects dedicated to decreasing disparities in breast cancer treatment for women of underserved communities.
-Her expertise includes treatment of breast cancer, melanoma and skin cancer as well as soft tissue sarcoma.
+Her clinical expertise includes treatment of breast cancer, melanoma and skin cancer as well as soft tissue sarcoma.

-Dr. Rizzo is a member of Association of Program Directors Society of Surgical Oncology Breast Fellowship, American College of Surgeons Commission on Cancer Liaison Physician for Emory University Hospital Midtown, Society of Surgical Oncology Disparities Committee and Breast Program Leader for National Accreditation Program for Breast Centers (NAPBC) Emory University Hospital Midtown.
+Dr. Rizzo is a member of the Cancer Prevention and Control Research Program at Winship Cancer Institute.
+She is also a member of Association of Program Directors Society of Surgical Oncology Breast Fellowship, American College of Surgeons Commission on Cancer Liaison Physician for Emory University Hospital Midtown, Society of Surgical Oncology Disparities Committee and Breast Program Leader for National Accreditation Program for Breast Centers (NAPBC) Emory University Hospital Midtown.

 Dr. Rizzo earned her medical degree from the Turin School of Medicine in Italy, where she also completed her first residency in thoracic surgery.
 At Washington University School of Medicine, she completed a research fellowship in cardiothoracic surgery and part of her general surgery residency.
 Dr. Rizzo completed her General Surgery residency at The University of Missouri Columbia.
 She also completed a surgical oncology fellowship at Emory University School of Medicine.